Image Credit: Bethesda

 9. Endzone 2

-Village next to a lake and mountains in Endzone 2
+In-game village next to a lake in Endzone 2

 Endzone 2 follows in the footsteps of its predecessor which has gained over 7,000 mostly positive reviews on Steam.
 Initially, this second entry seems to have carried over the charm found in the original.